jibon0070/mymoviebazar.net-issues/README.md

 # mymoviebazar.net-issues
-You can submit issues for mymoviebazar.net privet repo
+You can submit issues for mymoviebazar.net private repo